desktop computer with Claim MD website on the screen

 How Insurance Billing Works: An Overview

-You most likely have insurance yourself so you kinda know how it goes from the patient perspective.
+You most likely have insurance yourself, so you kinda know how it goes from the patient’s perspective.
 But, how does it work as a provider?

-Billing a patient’s insurance means you are submitting a claim to their insurance company.
+Billing a patient’s insurance means you’re submitting a claim to their insurance company.
 A claim is a standardized way of telling the insurance what services you provided to the patient.
 The insurance company processes the claim, then, assuming all goes well, they pay you for the service you provided.

 A couple of key things are needed to make this happen: